 BuZZ from Customer Shopping

-Real improvement5
+Real improvement

 Coming from a troubled Nvidia 8600M GT MacBook Pro - let me say that I was very skeptical buying another Apple Laptop with nVidia chip in it.